 Welcome to the 4th part of our whiplash series!
 We have already discussed the anatomy, what whiplash is, and what to do if you have just been injured, medical procedures, and what to expect with physical therapy.
-For this post we will focus on chronic whiplash specifically, meaning a case that has lasted for >3 months or even years.
+For this post we will focus on chronic whiplash & PT specifically.
+Chronic means that it’s been going on for more than 3 months, which can really start to impact your work, relationships, and exercise.
+We’ll also touch on why physical therapy is your best option for long-term relief.

 What you can do about a chronic case of whiplash?